 Before you dive into finding ways to use strengths perspectives, you need to have a strong understanding of what they are.

-In general, a strengths perspective is a positive, strengths-oriented strategy for approaching work and living as a whole.
+Strengths perspective is a positive, strengths-oriented strategy for approaching work and living as a whole.
 Instead of focusing on weaknesses, the key principles of the idea involve gathering communities and analyzing that group/environment’s strengths.

 Strengths perspectives can be applied to a wide array of careers and circumstances.
 Throughout history, strengths have been used in business environments, to improve healthcare, for social justice, and much more.